mintforpeople/robobo-gazebo-simulator/README.md

 roslaunch robobo_gazebo robobo.launch
 ```

-You can change the world to load, use the parameter `world` (the parameter is optional, if you don't use it, the `test` world is loaded):
+You can change the world to load using the parameter `world` (the parameter is optional, if you don't use it, the `test` world is loaded):

 ```bash
 roslaunch robobo_gazebo robobo.launch world:=small_city_qr